ibm-cloud-docs/vpc/quotas.md

 # Quotas
 {: #quotas}

-This document covers quotas for the {{site.data.keyword.vpc_full}} early access release and the resources available within it.
+This document covers quotas for {{site.data.keyword.vpc_full}} and the resources available within it.
 To increase a quota for a particular resource, [contact support](/docs/get-support?topic=get-support-getting-customer-support).
 {:shortdesc}